 BAKLAP: Boreal Alaska — Learning, Adaptation, and Production

-A partnership between the Alaska Department of Natural Resources Divison of Forestry and the University of Alaska Fairbanks, School of Natural Resources and Agricultural Sciences and Agricultural and Forestry Experiment Station
+A partnership between the Alaska Department of Natural Resources Divison of Forestry and the University of Alaska Fairbanks, School of Natural Resources and Extension and Agricultural and Forestry Experiment Station

 General description of purpose or intent: